monees007/Notebook/CHB-401/VBT/Hybrid.md

 ![img_8.png](img_8.png)

 ##Limitation of VBT
-* When we predict structure of we can't differentiate on Weak Field Lignad and Strong Field.
+* When we predict structure of we can't differentiate on Weak Field Ligand and Strong Field.
 * Colours can't be explained.

 ###[Hand-outs]()